nfalquet/thunderbird-openpgp/jekyll/index.md

-If encryption is turned on but the email is impossible to encrypt, we could instead keep the **Send** button available and display the recipients dialog with a list of recipients and keys when the users chooses to send the email:
+If encryption is turned on but the email is impossible to encrypt, we could instead keep the **Send** button available and display the recipients dialog with a list of recipients and keys when the user chooses to send the email:

 ![](mockups/recipients-dialog.png)

-Recipient pills provide better user experience than only displaying the recipients dialog because:
+Recipient pills provide a better user experience than only displaying the recipients dialog when sending the email because:

-- If encryption is possible because all keys are fine, the UX is basically the same.
+- If encryption is possible because all keys are fine, the UX is the same.

   **Question**: Should we try removing the "check" icon on good keys and only display errors and missing keys?
 Is reassuring people with the "check" icon